 Is Bristol Town Hall open?

 Bristol Town Hall has reopened to the public for its normal business hours.
-Please Note: Social distancing and cleaning protocols are in place inside Town Hall.
-Masks are required for service.
+Please Note: Cleaning protocols are in place inside Town Hall.

 Can I conduct business with the Town online?